Model diagnostics for censored regression via randomized survival probabilities: Normalized Randomized Survival Probabilities

+NRSP residuals can be used in testing a model's GOF, for which we recommend SW or SF normality tests.
 In the proof given in Section \ref{sec:proof}, we assume that the postulated model $\svf$ is the true model for $\Tistar$.
 In practice, the $\svf$ needs to be estimated with sample data.
-For example, we often assume a parametric model for $\svf$, such as an AFT model, and then estimate the parameters in $\svf$ with sample data.
-When the same dataset, $T_{i}, i = 1,\ldots, n$, is used to estimate the model parameters and used to calculate residuals for model checking, there might be a conservatism (bias) problem due to the double use of the dataset.
-Specifically, there might be more \SPs around 0.5 than truly uniform on (0,1).
-Correspondingly, NRSP residuals may be more concentrated around 0 than exactly distributed as $N(0,1)$.
-However, this conservatism is believed to be very small when the sample size $n$ is much larger than the number of parameters.
-In this article, we focus on illustrating the concept of NRSP residuals using relatively simple models for which this conservatism is minor.
-Furthermore, our empirical results show that the Shapiro-Wilk normality test applied to NRSP residuals is more resistant to the conservatism than the KS test; see a dedicated investigation in Section \ref{sec:ks} with simulation studies.
-However, when a very complex model (for example with many covariates) is fitted to a small number of failure times, it may be necessary to apply cross-validation methods to compute NRSP residuals.
-For example, in leave-one-out cross-validation, an observation is held out; then the model parameters are estimated with the remaining observations; finally, the estimated parameters are used to calculate the residual for the held-out observation.
+When the same dataset, $\{(T_{i},d_{i})|i = 1,\ldots, n\}$, is used to estimate the model parameters and used to calculate residuals for model checking, there might be a conservatism (bias) problem due to the double use of the dataset.
+NRSP residuals may be more concentrated around 0 than exactly distributed as $N(0,1)$.
+However, this conservatism is very small when the sample size $n$ is much larger than the number of parameters.
+For GOF tests, our simulation results show that the SW and SF normality tests applied to NRSP residuals are more resistant to the conservatism than the KS test; see a dedicated investigation in Section \ref{sec:ks} with simulation studies.
+However, when a very complex model (for example, with many covariates) is fitted to a small number of failure times, it may be necessary to apply cross-validation methods to compute NRSP residuals.
+For example, in leave-one-out cross-validation, an observation is held out; then, the model parameters are estimated with the remaining observations; finally, the estimated parameters are used to calculate the residual for the held-out observation.

+When a model is correctly specified, the conditional distribution of NRSPs given $x_{i}$ is approximately standard normal and is homogeneous for varying $x_{i}$ and the linear predictors (fitted values).
+Therefore, most model diagnostic tools for normal regression can be applied to NRSPs for diagnosing censored regression.
+In particular, a scatterplot of NRSP residuals versus each $x_{i}$ can be used to check whether the linear assumption with $x_{i}$ is appropriate or not.
+For qualitatively testing the non-linearity, we apply the $F$-test in ANOVA for testing the equality of means of NRSPs in the $k$ groups that are formed by cutting fitted values with equally-spaced intervals.